featherweight/featherweight.github.io/_content/concept-actor-model.md

 full capabilities (nominally, to make programming easier by providing fit-for-purpose APIs based on application domain).

-{ include note.html type="protip" text="An Actor Instance is decoupled from an Actor Connector, meaning clients are not statically linked to dependencies of the actor.
+{% include note.html type="protip" body="An Actor Instance is decoupled from an Actor Connector, meaning clients are not statically linked to dependencies of the actor.
 This enables remoting and location transparency, and also makes clients smaller.
-The tradeoff is a slightly larger codebase, and the possibility to introduce developer errors due to string-typing." }
+The tradeoff is a slightly larger codebase, and the possibility to introduce developer errors due to string-typing." %}

 ## FTW Actors vs. NI Actor Framework